cse403trackforever/trackforever/reports/week4/UserManual.md

 ### Remote Installation
-[TODO]
+The server runs using a java `jar` file.
+To compile the `jar`, use the command in the root directory:
+`gradle server`

+Once compiled, run the server using the following command, replacing `address` with the address for the server to listen on and `port` with the listening port:
+`java server.jar [address] [port]`

+### Configuring the Server
+The **first** user that connects to the server will have to configure the server and will be granted **administrator** permissions.

+Administrative operations include:
+- Adding users to the server
+- Granting or removing user permissions (***this is a dangerous operation***)

 ### Connecting Clients
-[TODO]
+Clients must configure their connection (hostname or IP address) to a collaboration server within their profile.
+In order to connect, press the **Connect To Server** button located in the **Client** interface, under the **Remote** menu.

+If the server requires authentication, then an administrator must add the user before the user is allowed to connect.
+Once authenticated, the user may sync and load issues as specified [above](#using-the-web-app).

 ## Contributing and Extending
-Track Forever was made with compatibility in mind.
-Therefore, both the web-app client and the import/export modules can be replaced or expanded upon.
+Track Forever was made with compatibility and extensibility in mind.
+Therefore, both the web-app client and the import/export modules can be replaced or extended upon.

-To create a user interface, use the REST API, documented [here](TODO LINK)
+To create a user interface, use the REST API, documented [here](https://github.com/cse403trackforever/trackforever/wiki/RESTful-API-Specification)

-To create a new import/export module, follow the guide [here](TODO LINK)
+To create a new import/export module, follow the guide [here](https://guide.com)